joebew42/greeting-service-kata/README.md

 - Do you think the requirements were clear enough?
 - Which was the most difficult step?
 Why?

-## Feature Three
+## Third Feature

 _Greeting a User by choosing a greeting message from a predefined set of messages, **based on the time of the day**._

 **Requesting a greeting message early in the morning**

 ```
-When Joe request a greeting message
+When a User with the name Joe request a greeting message
 And the time is early in the morning
+Then the system will reply with a customized message that says:
-The system replies with "Good morning, Joe!
+"Good morning, Joe!
 The sun is high and shining!"
 ```

 **List of predefined messages based on the time**